ExpressLRS/Docs/docs/quick-start/receivers/firmware-version.md

 === "I have an old version"

-    See the [next page](../receivers/updating.md) for the typical updating procedure or expand the `Updating Receivers` section of the Menu on the left like shown below.
+    See the [next page](../receivers/updating.md) for the typical updating procedure or expand the `Updating Receivers` section of the Menu on the left shown below.

     <figure markdown>
     ![Menu Updating Receivers](../../assets/images/menusectionUpdatingReceivers.png)